 There is actually another company called Xstream.

-This is travel is the company that provides all the benefits to iBuumerang customers.
 It has a long history of cooperation with other MLMs (for example InteleTravel or Paycation).

-Let’s say you, as the iBuumerang member share the iGo travel booking portal to friends and family.
 Customers should get a 50% discount and the remaining 50% of savings goes to you in the form of cash.

 That includes savings on Hotels, Car rentals, Cruises, Week, and more…